 - Drivers losing patience.
 Driving school teacher Roileen Miller of Miller Driving School stated she had seen more drivers run red lights now than when she started teaching back in 1979.
 According to her, this was attributed to people losing patience.
 They are in a hurry to get to their destination.
 Therefore, they drive fast and consequently try to beat the light.

 - Already reached the intersection.
 Miller further explained it is possible to know when the light is going to change.
-First is when there is a gap in traffic and cars are stopped at the cross street.
+The first is when there is a gap in traffic and cars are stopped at the cross street.
 Once traffic sensors detect this gap, lights change.
 She also said that speed limits are used in determining how long a yellow light should last, to give drivers time to prepare for a stop.
 When drivers run a traffic light, she stated it could be because they were already in the intersection when the lights turned yellow.

 - Too late to step on the brake.
 Miller also believed that drivers were likely to run a red light when they were already too close to the intersection to be able to stop safely.
 They proceed through the intersection rather than risking the driver behind hitting them, should they suddenly stop.